alhite/alhite/README.md

 ##  About Me

 -  I'm currently working on exciting projects
--  I'm currently learning new technologies in English 🇬🇧
+-  I'm currently learning new technologies and english
 ---

 ##  Tech Stack & Tools